Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Experimental procedure for load tests

 \section{Experimental procedure for load tests}

-\subsection{Static Load Tests: design and execution}
+\subsection{Static Load Tests: Design and Execution}

-This section outlines the static loading test process's planning, preparation, and challenges.
-Two static load tests were conducted:

-\begin{itemize} \item Long-Term Static Load Test.
-Big Bags with sand were placed on the bridge to simulate continuous stress and evaluate performance under prolonged loading. \item Short-Term Static Load Test.
-A loaded truck was positioned in a stationary parking position on the bridge to simulate continuous stress and evaluate performance under prolonged loading. \end{itemize}
+This section outlines the planning, preparation, and challenges of static loading tests.
+Two tests were conducted: a long-term test with Big Bags of sand placed on the bridge to simulate continuous stress, and a short-term test with a loaded truck parked on the bridge for the same purpose.

-The truck, a three-axle truck (A, B, C axles from front to rear, Figure \ref{fig:axle_dimensions}), was weighed by the Federal Logistics and Mobility Office in two conditions.
-When unloaded, it weighed 12.34~t, and when loaded with the trough and Big Bags with sand, the weight increased to 21.25~t.
-Specific axle loads are shown in Table \ref{tab:truck_loadings}, with all loads within the permissible 10~t per axle, corresponding to the service load level.
-The short-term static load test was only carried out with the loaded truck.
-The different short-term static load tests were recorded in separate files to enable load test specific analysis, while the long-term static load test is performed in the standard time step of 5 minute files of the reference state.
+The truck, a three-axle truck (A, B, C axles from front to rear, Figure \ref{fig:parking_positions}~(left)), was weighed in two conditions: loaded and unloaded.
+When unloaded, it weighed 12.34~t, and when loaded, the weight increased to 21.25~t.
+Table~\ref{tab:truck_loadings} shows the axle loads, all within the permissible 10~t per axle for the service load level.
+The short-term static load test was conducted with the loaded truck, and different tests were recorded in separate files for specific analysis.
+The file structure is described in the section Data Format and Hierarchical Structure.